AtlasPublicPolicy/power-bi-embedded/readme.txt

 * Fix for initial setup that was causing occassional authentication errors.
 * Update Power BI library.

+= 1.1.4 =
+* Corrected static call of non static Oath get_token() request to correct singleton flow of get_instance() to call the private construct
+* Powerbi-client javascript library udpated to v2.19.1
+* CMB2 library update
+* Added initial rewrite flush the first time register post type is called
+* Created uninstall.php to remove options and transients on uninstall
+* Added credentials check for Power BI settings page to prevent uncessary curl call and php warning
+* Created new class for endpoints and moved getToken() to the new class
+* Created new flow for report generation instead of using shortcodes.
+Report data now generated through new JS standalone file and functions.
+* Added security escapes and sanitization in report data collection and display.
+* Mobile settings and support added for reports

 == Upgrade Notice ==

 = 1.0.1 =